GetResponse/DevZone/API/README.md

 The GetResponse API is created and maintained by the *GetResponse DevZone Team*.

-If you run into an error or you have difficulties with using the API you may easily report it in the Issues section here in GetResponse GitHub Organization profile and we will provide all the support we can to solve your problems.
+If you run into an error or you have difficulties with using the API please contact us using [this form](http://www.getresponse.com/feedback.html?devzone=yes) and we will provide all the support we can to solve your problems.

 ##METHODS